By Cognitive Scale Inc

 Gain visibility and control over automated decisions by managing the risk and optimizing the value of black-box AI models.
 Certifai automatically detects and scores model risks including performance, data drift, bias, explainability, and robustness.

-Products purchased on Red Hat Marketplace, Operated by IBM are supported.
-Beyond documentation and developer communities, our team of agents engage specialists and product maintainers to address your concerns.
-We provide prioritized case handling and a support experience that is aligned with your business needs.
+Products purchased on Red Hat Marketplace are supported by the provider.
+Beyond documentation and developer communities, specialists and product maintainers may be available to address your concerns.

 Fairness is one of the output reports optional for each project in Certifai.
 Certifai projects analyze one or more models using the same or comparable datasets.